 The Winterthur Program has always taken an interdisciplinary approach to the study of material culture.
-The Program requires 42 credit hours of graduate coursework at the 600 to 800 levels.
-The 42 credit hours include 24 credits of core courses and 18 hours of other courses approved by the Program’s Director.
+The Program requires 42 credits of graduate coursework at the 600 to 800 levels.
+The 42 credits include 24 credits of core courses and 18 credits of other courses approved by the Program’s Director.

 The core courses in Connoisseurship teach Fellows how to look at objects.
 Other core courses expand upon the object-centered methodology of the connoisseurship courses.
 All Fellows take Material Life in America in the fall semester of their first year.
 During this course, they work with collection objects, primary documents, and important theoretical and secondary literature.
 Examples of the research that Fellows produce in this class are published online on the Material Matters website.
 In January of the first year, all students study English Design History, to help connect the broad currents of American design with English and European foundations.
 The capstone experience is the master’s thesis.

 EAMC 601, Introduction to Decorative Arts in America to 1860 (Summer Institute)* (3cr)